-Before installing a Linux distribution for Windows, you should know that this feature will not install a virtual Linux operating system or a compiled version specifically for Windows 10.
-Linux distributions are found as base systems on a computer / server and installed on Windows 10 through the Windows Subsystem feature.
+Before installing a Linux distribution for Windows, you should know that this feature will not install a virtual Linux operating system or a specially compiled version for Windows 10.
+These are the Linux distributions found as basic systems on a computer / server and installed on Windows 10 by feature Windows Subsystem.

-Windows Subsystem is a feature based on an old abandoned project by Microsoft.
-"Project Astoria"Should have supported the installation and running of Android applications on Windows operating systems.
+Windows Subsystem is a feature that is based on an old abandoned project by Microsoft.
+"Project Astoria"Should have supported the installation and running of Android applications on operating systems Windows.

-As a distribution of Linux installed as a subsystem, it it will not be able to run separately from Windows.
-We can compare this feature with the Wine emulator, which allows running a Windows operating system on Linux.
-In the same way, Windows Subsystem for Linux will allow running a Linux distribution on Windows.
+As a distribution of Linux installed as a subsystem, it it cannot be run separately from Windows.
+We can compare this feature with the Wine emulator application, which allows running an operating system Windows on Linux.
+In the same way Windows Subsystem for Linux will allow you to run a Linux distribution on Windows.

-First of all, this feature is not available for 32-bit versions of Windows.
+First of all, this feature is not available for versions of Windows on 32-bit.
 If you have a version Windows on 32-bit, it's time to make a major change and move on versions on 64-bits.

-If you have Windows 10 64-bit, the first step is to go to Windows Features and activate / install "Windows Subsystem for Linux ”.
+If you Windows 10 64-bit, the first step is to go in Windows Features and activate / install "Windows Subsystem for Linux ”.

-2. Click "OK" and wait until the installation of the "Windows Subsystem for Linux" feature is completed.
+2. Click "OK" and wait until the feature installation process is completed "Windows Subsystem for Linux ”.
 Click "Restart now" at the end of the process.

-3. After restarting the computer, we open the Microsoft Store from the Start Menu and search for "Linux".
-All distributions of Linux available in the application store will be displayed.
+3. After restarting the computer, open Microsoft Store from the Start Menu and look for "Linux".
+All Linux distributions available in the application store will be displayed.

 6. At the end of the process, go to Start and open "Ubuntu".
 Wait until the installation process finishes and set the user / password for the new system.